remotenode/ReportProblemParser/README.md

     {
       "id": 1,
       "instructions": [
-        "Select {level1} from dropdown and click Continue", "Select {level2} from dropdown",
+        "Select {iWouldLikeTo} from dropdown and click Continue", "Select {tellUsMore} from dropdown",
-        "Select {level3} from dropdown",
+        "Select {forWhatReason} from dropdown",
-        "Write your complaint text: {complaintText}",
+        "Write your complaint text: {describeTheIssue}",
         "Write App Store review: {appStoreReview}",
         "Set App Store rating to {appStoreRating}"
       ],
       "values": {
-        "level1": "Report a scam or fraud",
+        "iWouldLikeTo": "Report a scam or fraud",
-        "level2": "Report an issue with the an app", "level3": "A virus alert or said my device was hacked.", "complaintText": "This app shows that I have virus...", "appStoreReview": "Dangerous scam!!!...",
+        "tellUsMore": "Report an issue with the an app", "forWhatReason": "A virus alert or said my device was hacked.", "describeTheIssue": "This app shows that I have virus...", "appStoreReview": "Dangerous scam!!!...",
         "appStoreRating": 1
       }